Criticism of Christianity: Hinduism

 Ram Mohan Roy criticized Christian doctrines, and asserted that they are "unreasonable" and "self-contradictory".
 He further adds that people (even from India) were embracing Christianity due to the economic hardship and weakness, just like European Jews were pressured to embrace Christianity by both encouragement and force.

 Vivekananda regarded Christianity as "collection of little bits of Indian thought.
 Ours is the religion of which Buddhism with all its greatness is a rebel child, and of which Christianity is a very patchy imitation."

 Philosopher Dayanand Saraswati, regarded Christianity as "barbarous religion, and a 'false religion' religion believed only by fools and by the people in a state of barbarism," he included that Bible contains many stories and precepts that are immoral, praising cruelty, deceit and encouraging sin.

 In 1956 the Niyogi Committee Report On Christian Missionary Activities was published by the Government of Madhya Pradesh.
 This influential report on controversial missionary activities in India recommended that suitable controls on conversions brought about through illegal means should be implemented.
 Also in the 1950s, K.M.
 Panikkar's work "Asia and Western Dominance" was published and was one of the first post-Independence Indian critiques of Christian missions.
 It argued that the attempt to convert Asia has definitely failed, and that this failure was due to the missionaries' claim of a monopoly of truth which was alien to the Asian mind, their association with imperialism and the attitude of moral and racial superiority of the Christian West.

 The Indian writer and philosopher Ram Swarup was "most responsible for reviving and re-popularizing" the Hindu critique of Christian missionary practices in the 1980s.
 He insisted that monotheistic religions like Christianity "nurtured among their adherents a lack of respect for other religions".
 Other important writers who criticized Christianity from an Indian and Hindu perspective include Sita Ram Goel and Arun Shourie.
-Arun Shourie urged Hindus to be "alert to the fact that missionaries have but one goal—that of harvesting us for the church"; and he wrote that they have "developed a very well-knit, powerful, extremely well-endowned organizational framework" for attaining that goal.
+Arun Shourie urged Hindus to be "alert to the fact that missionaries have but one goal—that of harvesting us for the church"; and he wrote that they have "developed a very well-knit, powerful, extremely well-endowed organizational framework" for attaining that goal.
 In his "widely read and cited" book Missionaries in India, Shourie tried to build a case that Christian evangelistic methods were cynically calculating and materialistic, and to Shourie, missionary strategizing "sounded more like the Planning Commission, if not the Pentagon, than like Jesus".